Dashi-Media/easy-pricing-tables-free/readme.txt

 = Easy Pricing Tables 2.3.0 =
 * Added Dutch translations
 * Fix a warning that occured with PHP 7
+* Changed CSS enqueue order to allow overwriting any rules with custom css

 = Easy Pricing Tables 2.2.0 =
 * Fix possible conflict with other plugins using Mixpanel library